janek37/parse_qwantz/README.md

 ## Acknowledgments

 This program would not be possible without the wonderful comics by Ryan North!
 Thanks, Ryan, and congratulations on the 20th anniversary of your comics!
-Btw [the anniversary comic](https://qwantz.com/?comic=4005) will totally not work with this script, haha!
+Btw [the anniversary comic](https://qwantz.com/?comic=4005) will totally not work with this script, haha! (at least until I add an override)